sahu-neha/sahu-neha/README.md

 :electric_plug: [Digital Bazaar](https://digital-bazaar.netlify.app/)

-    Clone of JioMart Beta [Group Project]: A web application and a RESTful API built with JavaScript for managing personal daily needs.
-It features JWT authentication and CRUD functionality for expenses and users.
+ <h6> Clone of JioMart Beta [Group Project]: A web application and a RESTful API built with JavaScript for managing personal daily needs.
+It features JWT authentication and CRUD functionality for expenses and users.</h6>

 :page_with_curl: [ManageGeeks](https://heartfelt-belekoy-7286f4.netlify.app/)

-    Clone of Wrike [Individual Project]: A web application built with JavaScript, CSS and HTML for managing personal projects and get help in project management.
+<h6>Clone of Wrike [Individual Project]: A web application built with JavaScript, CSS and HTML for managing personal projects and get help in project management.</h6>

 Thanks for visiting! :smiley: